Saf-One/Notes/README.md

 1. Serve the repository through a local web server (required for service workers)
 2. Open the repository using the `index.html` file rather than directly accessing the markdown files
 3. Updates will be checked automatically every 24 hours

-### For Repository Owners

-When you push updates to the repository:

-1. Users will be notified of available updates the next time they access the home page
-2. No additional action is required

-## Contributing

-To add new notes:

-1. Add your raw notes to the `input_notes.md` file
-2. Use the note processor to apply the formatting rules
-3. The system will automatically enhance your notes and place them in the appropriate location

 ## Future Plans